omnetpp/omnetpp.org/downloads/INETMANET-4.x.md

 github-url: https://github.com/aarizaq/inetmanet-4.x
 ---

-INETMANET is a fork of the INET Framework 4.x branch, containing additional adhoc routing protocols and other models written by the community.
+INETMANET is a fork of the INET Framework 4.x branch, maintained by Alfonso Ariza Quintana.
+INETMANET is kept up-to-date with INET, and extends it with a number of experimental features and protocols, mainly for mobile ad hoc networks, many them written by Alfonso Ariza.